pifroggi/vs_temporalfix/README.md

 First number in the brackets is the first frame of the scene, the second number is the last frame (inclusive).

 > [!TIP]
-> * Feedback is much appreciated.
+> Feedback is much appreciated.
 If the model does not work well for you or causes issues, feel free to open an issue, or contact me via Discord (pifroggi or tepete) and provide a sample.
-That will help me improve the models over time.
+That will help improve it over time.

 <br />